 In 1951 a violin répétiteur was discovered for the additional Pas de deux, which included the names: "Sobeshchanskaya—Gillert.
 Kalmykova—Bekefi".
 With this piece was a rough draft of the coda from the Pas de deux, now preserved in the archive of the Klin House-Museum.
 The Adagio from the Pas de deux was orchestrated by the composer Vissarion Shebalin in 1952, and published for the first time as a supplement to the rest of the full score in 1957 in volume 11 of Tchaikovsky's Complete Collected Works, edited by Irina Iordan & Georgy Kirkor.
 The same editors also published Nikolay Kashkin's solo piano arrangement, in volume 56 of the same series.

 Tchaikovsky's manuscript score of the complete ballet (except Nos.
-19a and 20a) is now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
-88, Nos.
-49а, 49б, 49в and 49г), together with his solo piano arrangement of the Introduction (ф.
-88, No. 50).
+19a and 20a) is now preserved in four volumes in the Glinka National Museum Consortium of Musical Culture in Moscow:

-His manuscript of the additional Russian Dance (Act III, No. 20a) is now in the Klin House-Museum Archive (a1, No. 35).
+The autograph score of the additional Russian Dance (Act III, No. 20a) is now in the Tchaikovsky State Memorial Musical Museum-Reserve at Klin (a1, No. 35).

-The whereabouts of the composer's autograph of the additional Pas de deux (Act III, No. 19) are unknown, although his sketches for the coda are also preserved in the archive of the Klin House-Museum (a1, No. 225.
+The whereabouts of the composer's autograph of the additional Pas de deux (Act III, No. 19) are unknown, although his sketches for the coda are also preserved in the archive of the Tchaikovsky State Memorial Musical Museum-Reserve (a1, No. 225) at Klin.